Medicare Part D - Frequently Asked Questions

 What If You Get Certain Benefits or Other Help to Pay Prescription Costs, and Medicare Automatically Enrolls You in a Plan?

 If you have other prescription drug coverage that's at least as good as Medicare's drug coverage (creditable prescription drug coverage), you may not want to keep the drug plan Medicare enrolls you in.
-If you don't want to keep this plan, or to have Medicare enroll you in another drug plan, call 1-800-MEDICARE (1-800-633-4227) or the plan provider.
+If you don't want to keep this plan, or to have Medicare enroll you in another drug plan, call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, or the plan provider.
 TTY users should call 1-877-486-2048.
 Tell them you want to disenroll from this plan (or opt-out of "automatic" or "facilitated" enrollment).